 Here is a list of some the basics to get you started.

-At Mini Doodle Dogs our goal is to provide loving homes and responsible families with our Teacup Labradoodles, Mini and Teacup Goldendoodles, or our Micro Bolonoodles or Micro Golden Doodles.
+Our mission is to provide loving homes and responsible families with our Teacup Labradoodles, Mini and Teacup Goldendoodles, or our Micro Bolonoodles or Micro Golden Doodles.
 We strive to provide Mini Doodle Dogs that are healthy, happy and will give you years of joy and happiness!

 We stand behind our puppies with a one-year genetic health guarantee.
 All puppies sold by Mini Doodle Dogs are in the best possible health to the best of our ability and knowledge.
 While our puppies are in our care, we feed them well and give them the necessary care to grow into strong and healthy pets for years to come.